Climate of Seattle

+Regional setting and synoptic drivers

+Seattle's climate is governed at the largest scale by the semi-permanent pressure centers of the North Pacific and by the position of the polar jet stream.
+During summer, the North Pacific High expands northward and dominates the eastern Pacific, deflecting the storm track well to the north of Washington and producing the region's characteristic warm, dry, and stable summer regime.
+From late autumn to early spring, the high weakens and retreats southward while the Aleutian Low, a semi-permanent low-pressure system centered near the Aleutian Islands, intensifies and shifts south, becoming one of the dominant centers of action in Northern Hemisphere atmospheric circulation.

+Extratropical cyclones forming in the sub-polar latitudes of the North Pacific characteristically slow and reach peak intensity in the vicinity of the Aleutian Low, after which the polar jet stream steers many of them eastward toward the Pacific Northwest coast.
+The resulting cool-season storm track delivers the great majority of Seattle's annual precipitation between October and March, with the wettest months — November, December, and January — accounting for roughly half of the city's annual rainfall by volume.

+When winter ridging over the eastern Pacific deflects the jet stream northward and the polar vortex remains contained over the Arctic, the storm track is shunted away from western Washington, producing extended dry or fair spells.
+When the polar vortex is disrupted and the jet stream buckles southward into the central or eastern United States, Seattle is typically spared the resulting cold waves, which are channeled east of the Cascades rather than across the Puget Sound lowland.

 Temperature

-Weather report from Seattle-Tacoma Airport in June 2021.
+A weather report from Seattle-Tacoma Airport in June 2021.
 Seattle recorded its highest temperature ever on June 28, reaching 108 F.

 The city's regime of temperature features small seasonal swings, due to its proximity to the ocean.
 The Pacific Ocean, Puget Sound and Lake Washington serve as moderators of the temperature meaning the city is milder than areas inland during the winter and cooler during the summer.
 Extreme heatwaves are rare, as are cold temperatures.

 Hot temperature extremes are enhanced by dry, compressed wind from the west slopes of the Cascades, while cold temperatures are generated mainly from the Fraser Valley in British Columbia.
 Records are taken from the Seattle City area from 1894 to 1944 and at Sea-Tac Airport from 1945.

 Averages

 In an average year, the temperature will usually be between 21 F and 94 F with temperatures greatly exceeding these values being uncommon.
 Temperatures above 97 F and below 15 F are very rare, with the last occurrences being June 28, 2021 and November 24, 2010, respectively.